 Centenary of World War I - UNESCO will protect the Underwater Cultural Heritage from WWI from 2014 onwards.

 The Centenary of the First World War will be commemorated in 2014.
-For UNESCO, it is a unique occasion to draw attention to the importance of World War I cultural heritage in order to better preserve the submerged heritage sites from that period.
+For UNESCO, this is a unique occasion to draw attention to the importance of the preservation of World War I underwater cultural heritage.

-From 2014 onwards, World War I’s submerged heritage will begin to fall under the scope of the 2001 UNESCO Convention on the Protection of the Underwater Cultural Heritage.
+From 2014 onwards, World War I’s submerged heritage will begin to fall under the protection of the 2001 UNESCO Convention on the Protection of the Underwater Cultural Heritage.

-Little is known of this important part of the cultural inheritance resulting from World War I because World War I underwater cultural heritage hasn't been comprehensively researched despite the fact that it bears witness to the horrors of such an important conflict.
-Therefore, UNESCO calls on its Member States, and on society, to make a bigger effort in order to achieve comprehensive preservation efforts and understand the associated legacy as a one-of-a-kind testimony of war and a convincing voice for peace.
+Underwater cultural heritage from World War I has not yet been comprehensively researched despite the fact that it bears witness to one of the most important conflicts in recent history.
+This heritage is also highly threatened by metal recovery and treasure-hunting.
+UNESCO hence calls on its Member States, and on society to make more efforts to achieve comprehensive preservation and to allow the understanding of a unique submerged legacy that is a one-of-a-kind testimony of war and a convincing voice for peace.